gipi/blog/posts/experiments-around-fault-injection.md

 [^Nano]: For an extensive explanation you can use the book "Nanometer CMOS ICs, From Basics to ASICs" pg 161

-The standard configuration for measurements like these is the following: a shunt resistor between the power line and the ``VCC`` pin of the target with an ``ADC`` measuring the voltage as indicated in the drawing below
+To measure the power consumption, tipically you have a shunt resistor between the power line and the ``VCC`` pin of the target with an ``ADC`` measuring the voltage as indicated in the drawing below